-Any other sensor or auxiliary equipment used to determine e.g. temperature, atmospheric pressure, and ambient humidity of the facilities room or the balance room shall fulfil the requirements prescribed in Table 14.2.
+Any other sensor or auxiliary equipment used to determine temperature, atmospheric pressure, and ambient humidity in the facilities room or the balance room shall fulfil the requirements prescribed in Table 14.2.

 Table 14.2.
 Calibration requirements for auxiliary equipment